 Well, we have specific things that we do for each situation, and we practice them and we drill them.

-So, for example, the first thing I do is I come around, really slam their arms down hard, follow up with an ear slap on both sides of the ears, hold the back of the neck, either trake them out or or poke them in the eyes and then rake their jaw shut.
+So, for example, the first thing I do is I come around, really slam their arms down hard, follow up with an ear slap on both sides of the ears, hold the back of the neck, either trake them out or poke them in the eyes and then rake their jaw shut.

-And then when they're going down, you kick them in the you know what.
+And then when they're going down, you kick them in the, you know what?

 That's how you handle that part.

-So anyway, so we're doing these things, but we do have strict rules that they can't punch me in the face.
+So, anyway, so we're doing these things, but we do have strict rules that they can't punch me in the face.

-Uh that thing doesn't matter.
+It doesn't matter.

-You put the thing on, they can still break your nose.
+They can still break your nose.

-No, with the guard in front.
+Easy with the guard in front.

 It doesn't.

-Listen, I do real look at my finger.
+Listen, look at my finger.

 Anyway.